-First of all: What do the monetisation modules mean?
+First of all: What are the different monetisation models for streaming services?

 Subscription Video on Demand.
 This means using a subscription business model where subscribers are charged a regular fee to access your video content.
 For SVOD, you need the balance of the right price of subscription compared to the cost of getting proper content.